Catine ME

 Witherle Memorial Library

-Established in 1801 with a small private collection of books, Witherle Memorial Library has grown to house 13,000 volumes, from books to DVDs.
+Established in 1801 with a small private collection of books, the Witherle Memorial Library has grown to house 13,000 volumes – from books to DVDs.
 On top of that, the library has a museum collection of artifacts, maps, and paintings for you to explore.

-NOTE: The Witherle Memorial Library also has a weekly Saturday book sale, with tons of hidden treasures to scoop up.
+Keep in mind that the Witherle Memorial Library also has a weekly Saturday book sale with tons of hidden treasures to scoop up.

 While there are ways to learn about Castine indoors, there are some outdoor sites to check out as well.
 Some of them offer unique experiences that you won’t find anywhere else.